Five Ways to Make Your Grant Application Stand Out

 5) Review our guidelines, and contact us BEFORE you apply.

 Before getting started on your application, click here to review our grant guidelines.
-Next, contact Michelle Brown, program officer for The Dayton Foundation, to discuss your project at (937) 225-9965 or email@example.com.
+Next, contact Tania Arseculeratne, senior community engagement officer for The Dayton Foundation, to discuss your project at (937) 225-9966 or firstname.lastname@example.org.
 This is a great opportunity to get her feedback and ensure you’re submitting all of the necessary information for your application.
 Please don’t hesitate to reach out.
 She’s very friendly and happy to help!

 Want to know more about our discretionary grants process?
 Attend an upcoming Grants Program Orientation.